dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 and `row_id`.
 Consumers may ignore the optional additive report keys and columns.

+## Volatility-Family Fingerprint

+Fingerprint findings may include the opt-in `time_series_fingerprint.volatility` section using `histdatacom.volatility.v1`.
+Full reports summarize it under `metadata.time_series_fingerprint_volatility_summary`; the bounded runtime equivalent is `fingerprint_volatility`, and the text heading is `ARCH and GARCH volatility models`.

+Configuration, fit, forecast, evaluation, training-projection, and summary objects use stable `histdatacom.volatility-*.v1` schemas.
+Symmetric ARCH and GARCH orders, return input, mean model or preceding residual reference, innovation distribution, scale, variance initialization, covariance type, parameter bounds, and resource limits are explicit.
+Conditional-mean, conditional-variance, and volatility metrics are separate; the realized variance proxy is named, and comparison remains descriptive with no automatic winner.
+Asymmetric models are registry-only in this contract.

+Configured projections add 78 nullable scalar columns under `cm_arch_*` and `cm_garch_*` on enriched tick rows.
+Forecast fields become available at their origin; realized-return and variance diagnostics remain separately flagged post-observation fields.
+Durable identity remains `series_id`, `period`, and `row_id`.
+Consumers may ignore these optional additive report keys and columns.

 ## Golden Fixtures

 Representative payload fixtures live under